rixx/books.rixx.de/data/reviews/ilona-andrews/clean-sweep/index.md

 very, *very* into sentient houses and ships and the like – I wasn't completely disappointed!
 But it's been done better, and I wish more time had been spent with the semi-sentient magical house and less on rejecting-then-falling-for the arrogant-but-caring werewolf.
 (Yes, this trope has also been done better.)

+What I really liked, apart from the whole sentient inn thing, is that Andrews took the whole concept in a *scifi* direction, which I didn't really expect.
+There's magical space travel, portals, high tech, other civilisations, and travel across the universe.
+All of that is pretty neat, and I'd love to see more of it.